 I vision myself by the window of our rambling two story home & hearing the echoes of familiar voices, music playing, my sisters singing together, the fire crackling in the background, twinkle lights on the tree while Mom, who never actually sat down, made bottomless pots of coffee & tea & lunches.

 We seemed safe from troubles around the world at that time, however our Moms & Grandmas all contributed whatever they could by knitting wool socks, mitts & scarves.
 Most of the wool was donated from our neighbor’s sheep and had been prepared in the fall.
 Quilts, and clothing, baking and personal items were sent as often as possible through our church mission.

 How quickly those years went by when I reminisce about them.
 Its as if someone hit the ‘fast forward’ button.

 Each year I still haul out the old photo albums, many black & white and I’m rewarded with the memories of how much we had, although by today’s standards, we were quite poor.
 Now I realize why our Mom loved her photos and kept her cards from year to year.
 They were her memories and her blessings of Christmases past.
 They continue to be mine.
 Just as I remember her Geraniums in our windows all winter, I do the same.
 Mom this one’s for you.
 Bright and flourishing while the weather outside is a near white out.
 This too shall pass as it always did for you and my Geraniums will be ready for their spring outing.

-Wishing each one of you a joyous season, hold your loved ones close and keep the memories of the ones you miss closest to your heart.
-May Peace, love and faith bring you countless Blessings in 2017.
+Wishing each one of you Blessings as you may stop and think back to those days of old and walk down your own memory lane for a few moments.
+Treasure your memories and hold your loved ones close every chance you get.
+Keep the memories of the ones you miss closest to your heart.
+May Peace, love and faith bring you countless Blessings in 2019.